 Getting around Italy is easy, since the nation has excellent road infrastructure.
 If considering hiring a car, keep in mind, the costs can start to add up with parking fees and tolls.
 Italy also has a comprehensive public transportation network, including an efficient train and bus service.

-To help you plan your transit and work out the details of your Bologna itinerary, rely on GoEuro.
-The GoEuro Trip Planner features full trip planning functionality for Italy, including local and inter-city transit information.Just enter your starting city and destination, and the GoEuro trip planner returns all options, times, and costs for the route.
+To help you plan your transit and work out the details of your Bologna itinerary, rely on Omio (formerly GoEuro).
+The Omio Trip Planner features full trip planning functionality for Italy, including local and inter-city transit information.Just enter your starting city and destination, and Omio returns all options, times, and costs for the route.
 The app also includes ridesharing, buses, local shuttle options, and trains.